The ip access-list command options and arguments

 To activate an ACL, use the following commands.

-Router(config)# interface type [slot_#]port_#
+Router(config)#interface type [slot_#]port_#

-Router(config-if)# ip access-group ACL_# in|out
+Router(config-if)#ip access-group ACL_# in|out

-We use the second command to activate the ACL to the interface.
+The first command enters the interface configuration mode.
+Specify the interface name and number as the argument to this command.
+The second command activates the ACL on the interface.
 Specify the ACL number or name and the direction in which you want to activate the ACL.
+The following commands activate the SecureManagement ACL on the FastEthernet 0/0 interface in the inward direction.

-Router(config)# interface FastEthernet 0/0
+Router(config)#interface FastEthernet 0/0

-Router(config-if)# ip access-group SecureManagement in
+Router(config-if)#ip access-group SecureManagement in

-acl implementation inward direction
+ACL implementation in the inward direction

-Router(config)# interface FastEthernet 0/1
+Router(config)#interface FastEthernet 0/1

-Router(config-if)# ip access-group SecureDevelopment out
+Router(config-if)#ip access-group SecureDevelopment out

-acl implementation outward direction
+ACL implementation outward direction

 Verifying ACLs